#lexer #tokenizer #token

 Goal 3: Include Many Built-Ins

-Many aspects of tokenizers are extremely common and repetitive.
-Think things such as string parsing, number tokenization, error recovery, etc. These common elements should come pre-packaged with Alkale by default.
-You may find a list of these in COMMON.md.
+Many aspects of lexers are extremely common and repetitive.
+Think things such as skipping whitespace, generating string or number tokens, recovering from errors, etc. These common elements should come pre-packaged with Alkale by default.

 Structure